williamx98/technical_interview_questions_solutions/Arrays/Sum of Even Numbers After Queries.md

 Return the answer to all queries.
 Your answer array should have answer[i] as the answer to the i-th query.

-##### Constraints:

 ### Explanation:
 TLDR: Calculate the total of even numbers before any queries.
 Update the toal of even numbers on every query based on how that query modified that index.

-### Notes:
-No need to recalculate the total of evens on every query by interating through the entire array.

 Don't forget to set the new value on every query.